AI strategy and leadership

 A 350-person manufacturer with a Copilot rollout and no answer to 'which workflows would we trust an agent to run end-to-end?' is exactly inside the constraint Jon Gray named — they just haven't registered themselves in it yet.

-The $200M in portfolio AI impact that Blackstone booked before the announcement is the measure of that pace.
+The $200M in portfolio AI impact Blackstone booked before the announcement is the measure of that pace.
 Not a future projection.
 Work already done.
 The announcement confirmed results already in progress.

-That is the operational consequence of this deal for mid-market B2B.
+That's the operational consequence of this deal for mid-market B2B.

 The work that makes implementation engineering useful